-Reverse power flow exists whenever the real component of the power changes direction.
-The control reliably determines current direction with as little as 2% of the real component of the nominal 200 mA line current (4.0 mA).
+Reverse power flow exists whenever the real component of the line current changes direction from forward and remains until another reversal to foward power occurs.
+The control reliably determines power direction with as little as 2% of the real component of the nominal 200 mA line current (4.0 mA).